top of page

 The wonderful Gilbakki café Hellissandur Snæfellsnes Peninsula

-Although a small community and often isolated throughout decades and centuries, the municipality has always provided good basic services.
-The first elementary school started in 1891.
-Today, there is an excellent elementary school and preschool in Hellissandur, and the library opened in 1913.
-The municipality of Snæfellsbær also has a good sports center and a swimming pool.
-In Hellissandur, a maritime museum emphasizes the history of the rowing boat—a great place to visit if you want to understand the complicated lives people endured in this part of the world for centuries.
-By the museum, you will also find an excellent camping site and, in both villages, accommodation, and small restaurants and cafés.
-In Hellissandur, two of my good friends run one of the most charming cafés in Iceland, Gilbakki, in a beautiful house by the main road.
-I highly recommend this place for anyone driving through Hellissandur on the Snæfellsnes Peninsula.
+Despite being a small and often isolated community over the years, the municipality has consistently offered quality basic services.
+The first elementary school was established in 1891.
+Currently, Hellissandur boasts an excellent elementary school and preschool, and the library has been in operation since 1913.
+Snæfellsbær municipality features a good sports center and a swimming pool.
+In Hellissandur, a maritime museum highlights the history of the rowing boat, offering insights into the challenging lives people led in this region for centuries.
+Adjacent to the museum is a top-notch camping site, and both villages offer accommodations, small restaurants, and cafés.
+In Hellissandur, two of my friends operate one of Iceland's most charming cafés, Gilbakki, located in a lovely house on the main road.
+I strongly recommend visiting this spot to anyone traveling through Hellissandur on the Snæfellsnes Peninsula.

 bottom of page